ankitsingh2577/ankit_blockchain_project/README.md

 To install the dependencies (web3, express, big-numbers, etc):

-    $npm install (Install all the dependencies for package.jason and package-lock.jason)
+    $npm install (Install all the dependencies from package.jason and package-lock.jason)

 Change the Addresses, Private key and Infura ropsten url in all files (method.js and contract.js)

-        Example:

-Step IX : Install dependencies by running "npm i" command (All the required dependencies are already in package.json)
+        Account address with your ropsten testnet account1 address i.e contract owner address Private key with Your Ropsten testnet account1 private key Infura ropsten URL with your Infura procject with endpoint Ropsten Contract Addresss with your deployed Remix code contract address

+To transfer tocken

-Step X : Run method.js by using node method.js
+        Run method.js : node method.js

+To tranfer tocken with rest api

-Step XI : Run handler.js using curl -XPOST http://localhost:8080/transfer or node handler.js
+    Run handler.js : node handler.js or curl -XPOST http://localhost:8080/transfer